 Random propeller adjustment.
 RPM versus power unpredictable (automatic control only).
-Isolate propeller control by pulling 'PROP' CB.
-If no effect, reduce engine rpm to prevent overrevving, and land at the next suitable location to investigate.
+Isolate propeller control by pulling the 'PROP' fuse.
+If no effect, reduce engine rpm to prevent over-revving, and land at the next suitable location to investigate.

 Freeze:

 Propeller pitch does not react to pilot input, engine RPM does not change during propeller pitch control activation.
 Proceed according to the following table: